power-captcha/integration-wordpress/power-captcha/readme.txt

 4. Individual configuration of the widget display

 == Changelog ==

+= 1.2.7 =
+* Fixed an issue where the captcha was not reset after an invalid submission in some Elementor Forms.
+* Fixed compatibility issues with Elementor’s "Element Caching" feature.

 = 1.2.6 =
 * Added option to choose between WordPress site language and visitor's browser language for captcha localization